esnible/middleware2017/exercise-3/README.md

 ```

 Point your browser to `<public-IP>:<nodeport>/productpage`.
 You should see the Bookinfo UI there.
 We will be
-using this UI for further experiments.  *Note: If the fonts aren't rendering, the /productpage path was not used.*
+using this UI for further experiments.  **Note: If the fonts aren't rendering as below, the /productpage path was not used.**

 ![Bookinfo Web UI](bookinfo.png)